-&lt;sup>138 McHardy, pp. 116, 114, 121; see map 1811-1825
+138 McHardy, pp. 116, 114, 121; see map 1811-1825

-&lt;sup>139 McHardy, p.
+139 McHardy, p.
 131

-&lt;sup>140 McHardy, pp. 131, 129
+140 McHardy, pp. 131, 129

-Positioning burials along the high ground close to the north-western fence in either the north or the west sections appears to have continued into the 1850s, since all of the three gravestones known to have been in the far western corner near the Duke Street boundary, were in this upper position.
+position.
 All were well inside the cemetery boundary.
-Mary Gardner, colonial-born of 1798 and wife of John Gardner, convict (Marquis Wellington) has a headstone which is intact there from 1850.
-The present isolation of it (and the other two known headstones once nearby) from the cluster of grave markers remaining in this sector near the pathway, has led to some speculation concerning their origins.
-It is rumoured that the three burials were those of suicides, or paupers buried away from the rest of those in the cemetery outside the consecrated ground.
-However, there is no documentary proof of pauper or other special burial, nor of the fence-line having been moved.
+Mary Gardner, colonial-born of 1798 and wife of John Gardner, convict (Marquis Wellington) has a headstone which is intact there from 1850.141 The present isolation of it (and the other two known headstones once nearby) from the cluster of grave markers remaining in this sector near the pathway, has led to some speculation concerning their origins.
+It is rumoured that the three burials were those of suicides, or paupers buried away from the rest of those in the cemetery outside the consecrated ground.142 However, there is no documentary proof of pauper or other special burial, nor of the fence-line having been moved.
 From the surviving evidence on the map models (see map 1811-1850), the area at least along the fence-line between these graves and the others of the cemetery has a possibility of burial plots, even though they are now unmarked.

 The graves dug across the remaining lower half of the northern quadrant from the 1850s onward, as they encounter the problem of the terraces more severely and as they markedly swing to face directly east, develop outside the structure of the early indicated rows giving the appearance of a more random placement.
 Many conjoined family plots of district families such as Turnbull, Greentree and Dunston are evident.
-In the northern quadrant the infill from these decades, within the 18 rows already established, continued.
+In the northern quadrant the infill from these decades, within the 18 rows already established, continued.143

 More altar monuments straddling vaults appear to accommodate expanding numbers of dead in some existing family plots, although only ten such vaults remain extant in the whole cemetery.
 McHardy notes that five date from the period 1851 to 1860, and several are in poor condition.
 In some the brickwork is disintegrating.
-Those which have collapsed, like the Brown/Bushell monument, she describes from her study of the cemetery as 'in such a disturbed state that it was not possible to discern which burials took place in each plot'.
-The altar monuments of some families, like individual headstones or footstones, have had restoration and attention over the years, although the older work does not now always accord with the latest professional advice.
+Those which have collapsed, like the Brown/Bushell monument, she describes from her study of the cemetery as 'in such a disturbed state that it was not possible to discern which burials took place in each plot'.144 The altar monuments of some families, like individual headstones or footstones, have had restoration and attention over the years, although the older work does not now always accord with the latest professional advice.